vadim-korsakov/checkoutfinland.github.io/source/index.html.md

 Status Code | Status Text
 ---- | -----------
 200 | Authorization hold retracted.
+400 | Merchant with given ID not found.
-400 | No trade with given merchant/stamp found.
+401 | No trade with given merchant/stamp found.
-401 | Payment has been committed.
+402 | Payment has been committed.
-402 | Authorization hold has already been reverted.
+403 | Authorization hold has already been reverted.
 500 | No transactions found.
 501 | Error fetching trade status.
 502 | Error while fetching transaction ID.